 Koalas are so cute they could be mythical creatures.
-Maybe that’s why there are many popular myths about them.
-Starting from the top – “are koalas high?” – here are the five biggest myths:
+Maybe that’s why there are many myths about them, and why our Koalas & Kangaroos IN THE WILD tour is so popular.
+Starting from the top – “are koalas high?” – here are the five biggest myths about koalas:

 Myth 1: Koalas are drunk/high on eucalyptus

 This is my favourite, and possibly one of the most popular myths in the animal kingdom.
-In fact, if you start typing into google: are koalas… the first option is: are koalas high!
+In fact, if you start typing into google: are koalas… the first dropdown is: are koalas high?

 The idea that we’re not the only species on the planet that gets drunk or stoned is gratifying.
 That this intemperate animal should be Australian resonates with the world view of Australia: a land of friendly, sozzled creatures lazing about in the sun.